-I was hooked the moment I read that last line of the Introduction to Sean Michael Hayes' Five Weeks in the Amazon.
+“Let me tell you about the trip that saved my life.”
+I was hooked when I read that last line of the Introduction to Sean Michael Hayes' Five Weeks in the Amazon.

-In his first book, the former pro-skater from Canada, turned skate coach to the pro's, details his experience traveling to Iquitos, Peru to partake in a series of 10 ayahuasca ceremonies.
+In his first book, the former pro-skater from Canada turned skate coach to the pro's details his experience traveling to Iquitos, Peru, to partake in a series of 10 ayahuasca ceremonies.

 For those not familiar with ayahuasca (aka yagé), it's an Amazonian brew that includes the Banisteriopsis caapi vine and leaves of Chacruna, or other DMT-containing plant species.

-Ayahuasca means “vine of the soul” and it's been used for centuries by indigenous ethnic groups in the Peruvian Amazon to create a visionary state of mind.
+Ayahuasca means “vine of the soul,” and it's been used for centuries by indigenous ethnic groups in the Peruvian Amazon to create a visionary state of mind.

 Guided by shamans, those who ingest the drink can expect an altered state of mind for the next four to eight hours.

 Things get more interesting once Hayes hops his flight to Iquitos, a city in the heart of Peru's northern Amazon that is only accessible via boat or plane.

-Speaking of purpose, he states early on “I want to know what is true, so instead of putting my faith in another man's ideas of what's true, I'll search for the truth inside me.”
+Speaking of purpose, he states early on, “I want to know what is true, so instead of putting my faith in another man's ideas of what's true, I'll search for the truth inside me.”